SriramBms/SriramBms.github.io/_posts/2016-04-02-thumb-friendly-design.md

 ### Use lists

-Grids are generally for images but for content that primarily text, ListViews and single or double-column CardViews are a better choice since all list elements can be easily scrolled and are pass within the range of the thumb.
+Grids are suitable for images but for content that primarily text, ListViews and single or double-column CardViews are a better choice since all list elements can be easily scrolled to pass within the range of the thumb.

 ### Use FloatingActionButtons

 Though the reaction to Android FloatingActionButtons from the design community is mixed, I feel they are a great way to provide the primary features of the app in a way that is accessible and unobstrusive.
-There are many flavors of the button on the internet extending the functionality to add muliple buttons and labels. ( If you'd like to check the one I'm working on, you can browse it on [Github](https://github.com/SriramBms/Amoeba).
-The [Medium](http://medium.com) app has a FloatingActinoButton that vanishes when you're scrolling down through content preventing data from being obscured by it.
+There are many flavors of the button on the internet that extend their functionality to add muliple buttons and labels. ( If you'd like to check the one I'm working on, you can browse it on [Github](https://github.com/SriramBms/Amoeba).
+The [Medium](http://medium.com) app has a FloatingActionButton that vanishes when you're scrolling down through content preventing data from being obscured by it.
 [Tumblr](http://tumblr.com) uses it to present a view with multiple circular buttons.
-The low-priority, less-used features can be conveniently hidden away in the 'hamburger menu', another hotly contested feature among the design community.
+The low-priority, less-used features can be conveniently hidden away in a 'hamburger menu' or in the action bar.

 ### Use the bottom bar for displaying contextual menus